-In Tasmania, people with decision-making capacity or a person legally appointed as the enduring guardian can complete an Advance Care Directive.
+In Tasmania, people with decision-making can complete an Advance Care Directive.
 An Advance Care Directive should be on the recommended Advance Care Directive form or similar.

 It may contain:

-- instructional directives - a person can provide specific directions about treatment that they would consent to, refuse and/or withdraw
+- instructional directives - a person can provide specific directions about treatment that they would refuse

-- values directive - a person can describe their more general views regarding their values and preferences for care
+- values and preferences - a person can describe their more general views regarding their values and preferences for care.

-An Advance Care Directive must be written in English and should include the person’s full name, date of birth, address, and be signed.
+An Advance Care Directive must be written in English and should include the person’s full name, date of birth and address, and be signed.